 In 2015, the Group entered into a joint venture agreement with VLI to form FRTMI, a joint venture and newly incorporated entity in the same year.
-The investment made by the Group amounting to P10.0 million is accounted for under the equity method and has a carrying value of P9.2 million as of December 31, 2020 and 2019.
+The investment made by the Group amounting to P10.0 million is accounted for under the equity method and has a carrying value of P9.1 million and P9.2 million as of December 31, 2021 and 2020, respectively.
 FRTMI started commercial operations in June 2016.
 FRTMI's existing assets and equity significantly represent capital infusion from the joint venturers.